-Pumps shall be of the type specified and arranged as indicated in the Specification Drawings and shown on schedule of pumps.
+Pumps shall be of the type specified and arranged as indicated in the Specification Drawings.
 They shall be designed to give specified output against all losses including those relating to the pump.

 The Contractor shall match his pump characteristics to the pipe system network to achieve high pump efficiency and reliability.